 Starting in spring 2018, the applications to the IAC guaranteed time to a number of telescopes follow new rules.
-These apply to access the IAC80, the Carlos Sánchez Telescope (TCS), the OGS, the SARA telescopes, and the granted time to the Las Cumbres Observatory.
+These apply to access the IAC80, the Carlos Sánchez Telescope (TCS), the OGS, the SARA telescopes, and the granted time to the Las Cumbres Observatory and the Open University telescopes.

 - Proposals can be sent at any time through the dedicated form;